 - Must be graduating with a Bachelor's degree from Carnegie Mellon University.

-- Must take 10-701 or 10-715 no later than the semester they apply and earn at least a B+.
+- Must take 10-701 no later than the semester they apply; or must have taken both 10-315 and 15-281.
+(See "Recommendations to Prospective Applicants" below.)

 Differences Between the Standard and Fifth-Year MS